MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Read the [**Security design principles**](/azure/well-architected/security/security-principles) to understand the approaches for achieving those goals and apply them to Azure Virtual Machines and the environment them run in.

-### Old design checklist

-As you make design choices for your virtual machine deployment, review the [design principles](/azure/well-architected/security/security-principles) for security.

-> [!div class="checklist"]
->
-> - Protect against malicious actor scenarios: Implement security best practices such as firewalls, anti-virus software, and intrusion detection systems to protect against malware attacks, and DoS attacks
-> - Plan and implement managed updates: Test updates in a non-production environment before deploying them to production, and consider using Azure Update Management to automate the update process.
-> - Classify and configure encryption based on data sensitivity and include using Encryption at Host and SSL/TLS encryption.

 ##### Design checklist

 Start your design strategy based on the [**design review checklist for Security**](../security/checklist.md) and identify vulnerabilities and controls to improve the security posture.
 Extend the strategy to include more approaches as your see fit for your solution.